WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ### Using a deny list

-Adding blocks is easy enough, removing them is as easy.
-Plugin or theme authors have the possibility to "unregister" blocks.
+Adding blocks is easy enough, and removing them is as easy.
+Plugin or theme authors can "unregister" blocks using a deny list in JavaScript.

+Place the following code in a `my-plugin.js` file.

 ```js
 // my-plugin.js